italia/spid-sp-test/README.md

 Test Responses and html dumps
 -----------------------------

-By enabling the response dump with the `--html-path HTML_PATH` option, you will get N html files (page of your SP) as follows:
+By enabling the response dump with the `--response-html-dumps HTML_PATH` option, you will get N html files (page of your SP) as follows:

 - test description, commented
 - SAML Response sent, commented